 The biggest concern expressed by students, parents and the community was strengthening school to home communication.
-The past two winters have been very destructive and caused many school closures and interruptions to our transportation services.
-We had flooding, power outages, and extreme weather events.
-We continue to be very vigilant about sending symptomatic students to the office to be sent home.
-Currently 45% of our TK - 8th 45% Chronically Absent.
+Currently, of our TK - 8th students, 40% are Chronically Absent.
 Our cumulative attendance rate for the year currently stands at 89% for grades Pre-K - 5th and 90% grades 6-8.
 Academically, the students continue to experience rigorous learning expectations.
+Feedback is provided by educational partners through monthly Site Council, quarterly NAEAC and DELAC meeting, at Back to School Night and Open House events.